2023 Richmond Kickers season

 The 2023 Richmond Kickers season was the club's 31st season in existence, their fifth season in USL League One, and their 19th season in the third tier of American soccer.
 The Kickers will be led by fourth-year head coach, Darren Sawatzky.
 The USL League One season started on March 18, 2023.

+This will be the first season since 2016 without Matt Bolduc who left the Kickers when his contract expired after six seasons, but would later resign for the club in the 2025 and 2026 seasons.

 Background

 The 2022 season was the club's 30th season of existence, their fourth season in USL League One, and third year under head coach Darren Sawatzky.
 The Kickers had their strongest regular season showing since 2013 and won the USL League One regular season title with 51 points; they amassed a record of 14 wins, seven losses, and nine draws.
 Striker Emiliano Terzaghi led the Kickers and USL League One in scoring with 18 goals.

 Outside of USL League One, the Kickers participated in the U.S. Open Cup, and the league playoffs, which they qualified for with their first-place finish during the regular season.
 The Kickers reached the fourth round of the Open Cup, before losing to Major League Soccer expansion side Charlotte FC.
 The Kickers began the Playoffs in the semifinal round on October 29, where they were eliminated.